Cable Upright Row: Muscle Worked, Benefits, Form

 It is performed using a cable machine with an attached handle or bar.
 The exercise involves pulling the handle or bar vertically upward while keeping the elbows higher than the forearms.

-The cable variation provides a constant tension throughout the movement and allows for a smoother range of motion.
-It’s ultimately increasing muscle activation and hypertrophy.
+The cable variation provides constant tension throughout the movement and provides a smoother range of motion.
+It ultimately increases muscle activation and hypertrophy.

-Upright rows are an exercise that nearly everyone can do using a wide variety of grip widths.
+Upright rows are an exercise that nearly everyone can do using various grip widths.

 Cable Upright Row Muscles Worked